Right Bundle Branch Block

 July 28, 2018

 Sauer WH.
 Right bundle branch block.
 UptoDate.

-Fetterman, Anne, RN, BSN,Kang, Steven, MD
+Fetterman, Anne, RN, BSN,Image reviewed by StayWell medical illustration team.,Kang, Steven, MD